Triple3T/batcher/README.md

 # batcher
 Execute single-input program with plural files
+If the program only takes one file at a time and there's too many files to execute with, this program can be helpful to execute with all target files automatically.

 ## How to
 Compile and drop executable file to target folder.